MaintenanceLTU/iot-mqtt-node-red-lab/Arduino/tutorial_arduino_uno_wifi_rev2.md

 - `ArduinoJson`
 - `Arduino_LSM6DS3`

+### Example code
+#### Setting credentials in secrets file
-Create a file called `arduino_secrets.h` in the same folder as the sketch, change to your recivied ip and credentials for the wifi and mqtt broker:
+Create a file called `arduino_secrets.h` in the same folder as the sketch.
+Change to your Wi-Fi settings and credentials for the MQTT broker:
 ```cpp
 #define SECRET_SSID "YOUR_WIFI_NAME"
 #define SECRET_PASS "YOUR_WIFI_PASSWORD"